Suffering

 SN36.6: Both unlearned ordinary people and learned noble disciples experience pleasant, painful, and neutral feelings.
 The key difference lies in their reactions to these feelings.
 An ordinary person reacts to painful feelings with emotional distress and seeks relief in sensual pleasures, thus remaining attached to suffering due to ignorance of true escape.
 In contrast, a learned noble disciple does not react emotionally to pain, does not seek sensual pleasure, and understands the true nature of feelings, including their origin, danger, and escape, remaining detached from suffering.
 This understanding and detachment mark the profound difference between ordinary individuals and noble disciples in handling life experiences.

-The Five Aggregates: Undependable, Unsatisfying, Not-Self And Suffering
+The Five Aggregates: Undependable, Unsatisfying, Not-self and Suffering

 By & large, Kaccāna, this world is in bondage to attachments, clingings, & biases.
 But one such as this does not get involved with or cling to these attachments, clingings, fixations of awareness, biases, or obsessions; nor is he resolved on 'my self'.